edallanpoe/drest_airflow_dbt/README.md

 DBT enables full version control and CI/CD capabilities throughout environments, which also brings the capacity to test and document each component, and the development aims to write modular data transformations in .sql or .py files – dbt handles the chore of dependency management.
 DBT's pre-packaged and custom testing helps developers create a “paper trail” of validated assumptions for data collaborators.
 Auto-generated dependency graphs and dynamic data dictionaries promote trust and transparency for data consumers.

-DBT supports various databases and data warehouses, including PostgreSQL, BigQuery, Redshift, Snowflake, and more. https://cookjack248.medium.com/dbt-core-dbt-cloud-whats-the-difference-12993acc890a
+DBT supports various databases and data warehouses, including PostgreSQL, BigQuery, Redshift, Snowflake, and more [[ref](https://cookjack248.medium.com/dbt-core-dbt-cloud-whats-the-difference-12993acc890a)]

 #### DBT Cloud
 Managed cloud environment for developing, testing, scheduling, and data mining on a well-provisioned web-based UI. https://www.getdbt.com/signup

 #### DBT Core
-CLI for working with DBT projects either using a terminal or code editor like VSCode. https://docs.getdbt.com/docs/core/installation-overview
+CLI for working with DBT projects either using a terminal or code editor like VSCode [[ref](https://docs.getdbt.com/docs/core/installation-overview)].

 ### DBT Models